OpenUSD vs SDF vs URDF vs MJCF

 Can I convert between these formats without losing physics data?

 Conversion from OpenUSD to MJCF, URDF, or SDF preserves mass, inertia, friction, and collision geometry well because USDPhysics is more expressive than the targets.
 Converting the other direction (e.g. URDF to USD) is lossier, since the source formats carry less material, semantic, and scene metadata.
-Rigyd converts from its OpenUSD output to the others on demand.
+Rigyd outputs OpenUSD and MJCF natively; URDF and SDF can be derived from the OpenUSD output using community conversion tools.

 Why is OpenUSD becoming the standard for robotics simulation?